Rigid divisors on surfaces

 \begin{example} If $T$ is a tree with two, three or four vertices, then no spherelike divisor on $T$ is minimal.
 We show this if $T$ is the four chain; the reasoning for the other cases is similar.
 The list of Step (2), cleaned up by (2'), is:

-together with the reduced chain \intext{\tikzchain{?,?,?,?}} which, by \autoref{prop:reduced-spherelike}, cannot support a minimally spherelike divisor.
+together with the reduced chain \intext{\tikzchain{?,?,?,?}} which, by \autoref{prop:reduced-spherelike}, cannot be a minimally spherelike divisor.
 The $(-1)$-curves in the first and third divisors can be contracted.
-The $(-2)$-curve in the second, and the leaf $(-2)$-curve in the last entry can be twisted off. \end{example}
+The $(-2)$-curve in the second one can be twisted off. \end{example}

 \begin{example} We list all minimally spherelike divisors on five curves.
 Their existence as divisors (not just graphs) follows from \autoref{prop:existence-of-divisors}, or can also easily checked by hand.